This cauliflower au gratin recipe is perfectly cheesy with lots of cheddar and Gruyere cheese, crumbled bacon, and roasted cauliflower!

 - Toss the cauliflower, oil, garlic powder, and salt and pepper together to coat.

 - Arrange the cauliflower on a rimmed sheet pan and bake for 20 minutes or until lightly browned and slightly tender.

 - Grease a 9x9 baking dish with nonstick spray.

-- Add half of the cauliflower to the baking dish and pour the cream over the top.
+- Add half of the cauliflower to the baking dish and pour half the cream over the top.
 Arrange half the cubes of butter over the cauliflower.
 Sprinkle with half of the cheese and bacon.

 - Repeat the layers.

 - Bake, uncovered, for 20-30 minutes or until the top is golden and the cauliflower is tender.

 - Sprinkle with parsley and let set for 5 minutes before serving.

 You may use any variety of cheese that you like.
 Cheddar and smoked gouda are another favorite in our house.